-Walking on an uneven surface
+- Walking on an uneven surface

-Tripping, falling or landing from a jump incorrectly
+- Tripping, falling or landing from a jump incorrectly

-Symptoms may vary across individuals and often include:
+Symptoms vary and often include:

-Pain – An ankle strain and sprain can cause pain in the ankle and the area around the injury.
+- Pain – An ankle strain and sprain can cause pain in the ankle and the area around the injury

-Swelling – The area around the injured ligament may become swollen.
+- Swelling – The area around the injured ligament may become swollen

-Bruising – A sprained ligament in the ankle can present with bruising around the affected area.
+- Bruising – A sprained ligament in the ankle can present with bruising around the affected area

 Most of the time, ankle sprains will heal after a few days of at-home care.
 When caring for a sprain, remember “RICE”:

-Rest: Take a break from strenuous physical activity, including activities that cause pain or discomfort.
+- Rest: Take a break from strenuous physical activity, including activities that cause pain or discomfort.
 Find things that take the weight off the ankle but keep you on the move.
 Bike, go for a swim, or try some simple stretching or modified yoga.

-Compression: Wrap the injured ankle with an elastic bandage.
+- Compression: Wrap the injured ankle with an elastic bandage.
 Be careful not to wrap the injury too tightly, and loosen if it becomes painful.

-Elevation: Elevate your ankle above your heart to reduce swelling.
+- Elevation: Elevate your ankle above your heart to reduce swelling.
 Try propping your ankle on a pillow throughout the day and while sleeping.

 Over-the-counter pain relief or anti-inflammatory medications may also help pain, swelling and other symptoms.